araobp/arduino-infrared-array-sensor/README.md

 ```

 Note: "thermo" command must be excuted with superuser priviledge for the first time (after every system boot) to set the parameters to the tty port.

+## Next features to be developed

+- Color bar to show temperature
+- Bicubic interpolation
+- Pattern matching to recognize hand gesture etc